piniom/compiler/app/src/main/resources/syntax.md

 ## Functions
 - Names of the arguments are the function's public contract.
 - The body of a function is an expression.
-- Default values are not allowed
+- Default values are not allowed.
-- No overloading
+- No overloading.
-- `foo` is the function declaration keyword
+- `foo` is the function declaration keyword.
+- The value of the function definition expression is `()`.
 - Examples of the function definition:
 ```
 foo functionName1(arg1: Type1, arg2: Type2) -> ReturnType = 2;